tqtezos/stablecoin/docs/specification.md

 - Transfers given amounts of tokens between addresses.

-- Each tarnsfer must happen atomically, if one of them fails, then the whole transaction fail.
+- Each transfer must happen atomically, if one of them fails, then the whole transaction fail.

 - Transfers must follow permission policies that are described above.